SebastianJ/harmony-react/docs/README.md

 - Communicating with a sidechain and mainnet in tandem
 - Balancing an in-browser burner wallet with other connection methods

 In cases like these, you'll likely want to create a second (or maybe even third, but probably not fourth) root, which will function exactly like another [Web3ReactProvider](#web3reactprovider) (in fact, Web3ReactProvider uses createWeb3ReactRoot under the hood).
-It requires a `key` argument, used to identify the root to [useWeb3React](#useweb3react) (or [getWeb3ReactContext](#getweb3reactcontext)).
+It requires a `key` argument, used to identify the root to [useHarmonyReact](#useHarmonyReact) (or [getWeb3ReactContext](#getweb3reactcontext)).

 #### Arguments
 ```typescript